Take 1-2 approved courses alongside UCLA students for college credit!

 Molecular, Cell, and Developmental Biology

-MCD BIO 60: Biomedical Ethics [ONLINE]
+MCD BIO 60: Biomedical Ethics [TBA]

 MUSIC 80V: Vocal Technique for Beginners